poornimash05/flight-status-and-notification/README.md

   3. Edit Flight Status:
      - An edit button allows authorized users to update the status of a flight.
 This includes changing the status to Delayed .
      - The application provides a user-friendly interface statuses.
+  4. Flight Booking:
+     - Users can book a flight by selecting a flight ID and entering their name and required details.
+     - Upon successful booking, the application stores the passenger's information in the database, including their notification token for future updates.

 -->Technical Architecture
   1. Backend: